Is Elon Musk's Supercomputer Giving Memphis Cancer?

 None of this is xAI’s doing.

-Anyone claiming that xAI is causing the current elevated cancer rates either doesn’t understand oncology or is counting on their audience not to.
+Anyone claiming that xAI is causing the current elevated cancer rates either doesn’t understand some very basic information that took me all of ten minutes to find, or is just lying.

 Why This Matters #